N4bula/N4bula/README.md

 - 👀 I’m interested in: God's Plan for my life
 - 🌱 I’m currently learning: Coding Language C++
 - 💞️ I’m looking to collaborate on:
-- 📫 How to reach me: Discord - unityhub3d
+- 📫 How to reach me: Discord - oculusapi
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like to code and design games!